MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddrilapitypes/ns-ntddrilapitypes-rilcallforwardingsettings.md

 ---
 UID: NS:ntddrilapitypes.RILCALLFORWARDINGSETTINGS
 title: RILCALLFORWARDINGSETTINGS (ntddrilapitypes.h)
 description: "Microsoft reserves the RILCALLFORWARDINGSETTINGS structure for internal use only.
-Don't use this structure in your code."
+Don't use the RILCALLFORWARDINGSETTINGS structure in your code."
 old-location: netvista\rilcallforwardingsettings.htm
 tech.root: netvista
 ms.date: 05/02/2018